 Spring Flowering Bulbs - A Quick Guide

-Spring bulbs are normally delivered and ready for planting from mid-September until the end of November, meaning you have plenty of time to plant your bulbs before the first signs of frost.
+Autumn is the best time to plant your bulbs.
+We deliver spring bulbs ready to go straight into the ground from mid-September until the end of November, meaning you have plenty of time to plant your display and plant your bulbs before the first frosts of winter.

-Generally, spring-flowering bulbs are well suited to a sunny patch in rich, well-draining soil.
+Spring-flowering bulbs are well suited to a sunny patch in rich, well-drained soil.
 Bulbs are very simple to plant, but acquiring some garden hand tools such as a bulb planter will make the process even easier.

-When growing cut flowers, the process of planting and maintaining the bulbs is the same as growing them for outdoor enjoyment.
-The secret is to cut the flowers when they've only just start to open and do so in the morning, as this is when they are most hydrated.
+When growing spring bulbs as cut flowers, the process of planting and maintaining the bulbs is the same as growing them for outdoor enjoyment.
+The secret is to cut the flowers when they've only just started to open and to do so in the morning, as this is when they’re most hydrated.
 This will give your flowers a fresh appearance and a long life inside your home.